 Frequently asked questions about personalization

 Do you have more questions about personalization?
 Don’t worry – we have you covered!

 Personalization is a method of creating tailored, targeted customer experiences according to their needs and preferences.
 A personalization strategy helps you identify segments of visitors with distinct needs so you can better customize their experience.

-What is the purpose of personalization?
+What is the purpose of e-commerce personalization?

-Personalization helps companies gain insight into customers’ preferences, which is then utilized to build customer loyalty and extend their lifetime value.
+Personalization helps e-commerce brands gain insight into customers’ preferences, which is then utilized to build customer loyalty and extend their lifetime value.
 Personalization can increase customer engagement, offer relevant product recommendations which can increase cart size and purchases, increase the amount of time spent on your site, and boost product affinity with your users.

 What’s the difference between personalization and customization?

 Personalization is the act of creating tailored customer experiences using each user’s information to meet their individual needs.
 Customization occurs when customers manually make changes to a product or service to fit their unique preferences.